telerik/blazor-docs/getting-started/web-app.md

 ---
-title: Web App Template (Tutorial)
+title: Web App (Tutorial)
-page_title: First Steps with UI for Blazor in Web App Template
+page_title: First Steps with UI for Blazor in Web App
-description: Make your first steps with Telerik UI for Blazor and build a Web App Template app that runs the UI for Blazor components.
+description: Make your first steps with Telerik UI for Blazor and build a Web App that runs the UI for Blazor components.
-slug: getting-started/web-app-template
+slug: getting-started/web-app
 tags: get,started,first,steps,web,app,template
 published: true
 position: 4
 ---

-# First Steps with UI for Blazor in Web App Template
+# First Steps with UI for Blazor in Web App

-This article explains how to get the Telerik UI for Blazor components in your <a href = "https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server" target="_blank">**Server-side** Blazor</a> project and start using them quickly.
+This article explains how to get the Telerik UI for Blazor components in your <a href = "https://learn.microsoft.com/en-us/aspnet/core/blazor/project-structure?view=aspnetcore-8.0#blazor-web-app" target="_blank">**Blazor Web App** Blazor</a> project and start using them quickly.
 You will create a new application from scratch, learn how to add the UI for Blazor components to a project, and finally, add a UI component to a view.

 @[template](/_contentTemplates/common/get-started.md#prerequisites-download)